adrielyeung/note-keeper/README.md

 # note-keeper
-Manage personal notes and share across users.
+Manage personal notes in a multi-user environment.